-The future funding of this Plan will be largely driven by the investment earnings.
+The future funding of this Plan will be largely driven by investment earnings.
 Due to the asset allocation, the Plan is in a highly leveraged position.
 This means that changes in the market returns can have significant effects on the Plan's status.
-The next two charts show what the coming decade would look like with a 9.50% annual return and employer contributions of 7.60% of payroll each year.
+The next two charts show what the coming decade would look like with a 9.50% annual return, or 2% higher than the 7.50% assumption, and employer contributions of 7.60% of payroll each year.